Rhaelzo/unity-reference-finder/README.md

 Unity recommended version: **2020.3f and above**.

+## Feedback:

+Any feedback regarding code, visuals or features would be appreciated!

+## Bug reporting:

+If you encounter any bugs, you can report it in the 'Issues' tab of the repository.
+A document regarding issue creation and best practices for this repository will be added as soon as possible.

 ## Created by:
 Francisco "Rhaelzo" Leites, from the Soft Sausages (a portuguese development team)